tripflex/whmcs-affcoupons/README.md

 	</td>
 </table>

-## Prerequisites (required!)
+## Prerequisites (required if upgrading from older version)
-Before installing this version you need to remove all the original files from WHMCS Affiliate Coupons <= v2.0, this will not remove any database entries, and the new 2.1 alpha version will work with all existing database entries.
+Before installing this version you need to remove all the original files from WHMCS Affiliate Coupons <= v2.0, this will not remove any database entries, and the new 2.1 version will work with all existing database entries.

 The files you need to modify or completely remove include: